WHAT IS INCLUDED IN MY ORDER?

 These products are not intended for people who see music and record production as a commodity, but rather for artists to be able to archive their sounds for themselves and their supporters, or for practical purposes, such as DJing or getting a small label established in the music community.

 Our direct-cut records are made in real time, one-by-one.
 If a record is 16 minutes long, it takes 16 minutes to cut, plus setup time.
-If you are looking for 300 records, we highly recommend going to a pressing plant.
+If you are looking for 100-300 records, we highly recommend going to a pressing plant.
+(100 Minimum Pressing Plants).
 If you want to try something more custom, with a quick turnaround time, then we are a great choice for your project.

-Because each record is cut in real time, we have a maximum of 30 records.
-For 12” vinyl with 18 minutes per side, the maximum order is a run of 20 copies.
+Because each record is cut in real time, we have a maximum of 25 records.
 We can make exceptions depending on our workload and backstock. if you have a specific idea and timeline, let us know and we can see if we can work something out.

 Obviously, we use a machine to do the actual cutting, but the stylus on the lathe is guided by hand.
 Each record is cut individually and in real time.